virgili0/Virgilio/Topics/starting-a-data-project.md

 pip install cookiecutter
 ```

-and then use
+and then use:

 ```
 cookiecutter https://github.com/drivendata/cookiecutter-data-science
 ```

-You can modify the template according to your needs, just clone the repo, modify it and then use
+You can customize the template according to your needs, just clone the repo, modify it and then use:

 ```
 cookiecutter https://github.com/...... your repo .....